opensciency/sprint-content/open-data/Lesson6-Sharing&Reuse.md

 * search for a domain specific repository e.g. :
 	* [Register of Research Data Repositories](https://www.re3data.org/), a global registry of research data repositories that covers research data repositories from different academic disciplines
 	* [FAIRsharing](http://fairsharing.org), a resource on data and metadata standards, databases and data policies
-	* Recommended repositories by publishers (e.g., Recommended Data Repositories suggested by [Scientific Data](https://www.nature.com/sdata/policies/repositories#envgeo) and [PLOS One](https://journals.plos.org/plosone/s/recommended-repositories))
+	* Recommended repositories by publishers (such as recommended data repositories suggested by [Scientific Data](https://www.nature.com/sdata/policies/repositories#envgeo) and [PLOS One](https://journals.plos.org/plosone/s/recommended-repositories))
 	* [World Data System](https://www.worlddatasystem.org/) represents a network of repositories.

 #### Institutional Repositories: